risingwavelabs/risingwave-docs-legacy/docs/troubleshoot/troubleshoot-oom.md

 ## Troubleshoot using the memory profiling utility

-We have added a heap profiling utility in RisingWave Dashboard to help you analyze memory usage and identify memory-related issues.
+We have added a heap profiling utility in the RisingWave Dashboard to help you analyze memory usage and identify memory-related issues.

-go to the RisingWave Dashboard and select **Debug** > **Heap Profiling**.
+Go to the RisingWave Dashboard and select **Debug** > **Heap Profiling**.
 If RisingWave is running on your local machine, you can access the RisingWave Dashboard at `127.0.0.1:5691`.

 By default, the heap profile data is automatically dumped when the memory usage reaches 90%.
 You also have the option to manually dump heap profile data.
-Once the data is dumped, you can click on **Analyze** within the Dashboard to examine memory usage patterns and potential issues without leaving the Dashboard.
+Once the data is dumped, you can click on **Analyze** within the dashboard to examine memory usage patterns and potential issues without leaving the dashboard.